rrickgauer/blog/entries/operating-systems-exam-1-review.md

 * pure overhead since the system does no useful work while switching

 ## Interprocess Communication
-* processes executing concurrently may be either independent or cooperating processes
+* processes executing concurrently may be either independent *or* cooperating
 * **independent processes** cannot affect or be affected by other processes
   * does not share data with other processes
 * **cooperating processes** can affect or be affected by other processes